 Tips I use non-alkaline cocoa for baking and drinking, however you can use Dutch-processed cocoa as well.
 The Dutch-processed cocoa has been treated with an alkaline agent (potassium carbonate) that helps the cocoa to dissolve more easily in liquid, gives it a milder flavor (not as bitter), and neutralizes the acidic chemical compounds in cocoa.
 Just for the record, I was able to dissolve the non-alkaline cocoa in the liquid mixture by stirring it while it was heating up.

 Note Since we’re on the subject of cocoa, it’s important to know the difference between natural and alkalized cocoa powder when baking.
 If you’re baking with cocoa powder, you’ll want to figure out which kind of cocoa the recipe is calling for.
 The recipe may require acidic cocoa (non-alkalized) to react with baking soda so it can leaven (rise, producing carbon dioxide).
-If you’re fascinated by the science of baking and cooking, check out On Food and Cooking: The Science and Lore of the Kitchen, and some others.
+If you’re fascinated by the science of baking and cooking, check out On Food and Cooking: The Science and Lore of the Kitchen.

 As with many of the drinks and smoothies I make, any left-overs go into pop molds in the freezer.
 You can also turn this into chocolate milk and store in the refrigerator for a few days.
 And try topping the hot cocoa with some maple whipped cream (recipe included below) and a pinch of cocoa powder.
 I didn’t have a cinnamon stick, but that would be a great drink stirrer to include.